-Provisions for liabilities at the end of the period are for sums relating to estimated values of daims against the Group companies from former service users and employees and amounts estimated in respect of regulatory issues to be resolved.
-The expectation is that the provisions will be utilised in full before 31 August 2021, with the likelihood of reimbursement relating to these sums being low.
+Other provisions for liabilities at the end of the period are for sums relating to estimated values of claims against Group companies from former service users and employees, amounts estimated in respect of regulatory issues to be resolved and the costs associated with restructuring of group companies.
+The expectation is that these provisions will be utilised in full over a timeframe ranging from 12 months to five years, with the likelihood of reimbursement relating to these sums being low.

-21 Deferred taxation
+20 Deferred taxation